 That to divide is not to take away.

 Throughout the ages, the idea of ‘free love’ has inspired people in many different ways, in many different social contexts.
 For the pioneering feminist Mary Wollstonecraft it was about asserting the existence of female sexual desire, and its potential to be fulfilled outside the confines of marriage.
 For Friedrich Engels, it was about breaking the oppressive bonds of the nuclear family.
 For the queer movement, free love is about breaking love and sex from the bonds of normative sex and gender roles.
 It was at the end of the 1960’s that these idea and practices began to explode onto the mainstream.
 In the US, hippies congregated in Haight Ashbury in California and began challenging (among other things), the received sexual morals of American society on a mass scale.
 In Germany, those involved in 68er Bewegung were doing something similar.
-Kommune 1 was founded in Berlin, with the kommunards practising non-monogamy, and experimenting with non-traditional modes of living.
+Kommune 1 was founded in Berlin, with the kommunards practising non-monogamous relationships, and experimenting with non-traditional modes of living.
 Their idea was that fascism arises from the nuclear family and so must be smashed to avoid a repeat of the Third Reich.
 It is from these developments, among others, that the Bauhütte movement, and eventually ZEGG arose.
 The idea of free love is something that is accepted and practised at ZEGG.
 The focus of free love here is, as in the hippie movement, about accepting other types of relationships than purely monogamous ones.
 So people may have a main partner but still have romantic relationships with others, or maybe there are three in a relationship, or however else people may what to express their love for each other.

 As a short term guest, and not having done any of the courses on love or sexuality, I didn’t really get to learn of about the intricacies of the personal relations.
-However I was told that the general trend in the community of late is less experimentation, and more traditional two person relationships, ‘marriage seems to be back in fashion’.
+However I was told that the general trend in the community of late is less experimentation, and more traditional two person relationships, #‘marriage seems to be back in fashion’.
 ‘10 years ago everyone was with everyone more or less, today it seems like people have their fixed relationship.
 At the summer camps back then, people were quick to the Blaue Salon (the love house), today people are a bit more cautious’.
 This seems natural enough as a project grows and transforms, new people come and old people go.
 But whatever the case may be with people’s personal relationships, there is certainly a place and an understanding for anyone who wants to experiment with non-traditional romantic relations at ZEGG.

 However while it is easy to hold the values of free love, and believe that everyone should be free to love whom they please, in the real world, it often doesn’t work like that.
 People get jealous, or scared, or find it difficult to give themselves to another person.
 ‘Love isn’t a coincidence, but a capacity’.
 And it is the building of this capacity that much of the energy at ZEGG is dedicated to.
 ‘Our mission is to create models in which all people, with their diverse ways of loving, have a place.
 When it becomes difficult, or when people want to change the foundation of their relationships, we are there for each other.
 Love research groups (Liebesforschungsgruppen) meet regularly to support and enrich each other.’
-Their personal experience in experimenting with romantic relationships are the basis of the course they offer.
+Their personal experience in experimenting with romantic relationships are the basis of the courses they offer.
 Groups within ZEGG, such as the Liebesakademie (love academy), or Liebeskunstwerk (Love as a work of art) give courses on things such as; the ability to forgive, self-love as the basis for loving others, clear communication in relationships.

 Another thing that may be off putting for queer people is that other element of heteronormativity – traditional male/female gender roles.
 Because, like other fields that concern themselves with the spiritual elements of sexuality such as new age Tantra, there is a lot of talk of ‘male energy’ and ‘female energy’ – with the male energy often meaning active, dynamic energy, and female energy equated with passive, receiving, energy.
 To go with this are a few courses that would raise eyes in queer circles, such as the Intensive Men’s Training, in which men learn to access their inner masculinity.
 Their are also female only courses, such as Sources of Female Power, in which women come together in solidarity and learn about the their innate power (this would more acceptable in leftist circles as it is about empowering an oppressed group).
 But in general, there is sometimes a strong polarisation of ‘man’ and ‘woman’ – which jars with the queer and radical feminist understanding of ‘emancipation’ when it comes to love and sexuality, putting some people off ZEGG as a community.